MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 <!-- ====================================================================== -->
-## Use a preferences JSON file (macOS and Linux)
+## Using a preferences JSON file (macOS and Linux)

 To distribute your extension by using a preferences JSON file:

 1. When using Linux, make sure your `.crx` extension file is available on the machine that the extension will be installed on.
 Copy the `.crx` extension file to a local directory, or use a network share that is reachable from the machine.

 1. Create a JSON file where the name of the file corresponds to the ID of your extension.
-For example, create a JSON file with the file name `aaaaaaaaaabbbbbbbbbbcccccccccc.json`.
+For example, create a JSON file with the file name `aaaaaaaaaabbbbbbbbbbcccccccccc.json`.<!--30 letters, ok?-->

+   The name of the preferences JSON file is your Microsoft Edge extension's CRX ID, followed by a `.json` extension.
+The CRX ID is a unique 32-character code which is the letters that are present at the end of your extension's URL.

 1. Depending on your operating system, save the JSON file to one of the following folders: